 With push notifications, news and media sites can send the most relevant messages to their audience bases and educate them on the news as it’s happening.
 Once the reader subscribes to push notifications, they can start receiving things like breaking news alerts, editorials, city happenings and football score updates, whether or not their browsers are open.

 As is the goal with most publishers, interacting and engaging with website visitors is king.
-Using push notifications as an engagement strategy can make all the difference.
+A focus on competitive SEO is an obvious way to boost eyes to your sites.
+Tie that with push notifications and your engagement strategy can skyrocket.
 Push drives conversions for news and media sites by allowing users to send off segmentation-based, trigger-based and personalized notifications.

 To all the news and media sites out there, here are some push notification best practices for your toolbelt: